optimuscoprime/autoadapt/README.md

 Then, the sequences for any detected contaminants (primers, adaptors, etc.) are removed using cutadapt.
 In addition, cutadapt can also remove low quality sequences and sequences that are shorter than a minimum length.

 In order to speed up the trimming process, cutadapt can also be run in parallel on small chunks of the original FASTQ file.
-When specifying the number of threads to use, you should consider how many CPUs are available and how fast your hard drive is to read and write data from.
+When specifying the number of threads to use, you should consider how many CPUs are available and how fast your hard drive can read and write data.